The Wider View

 German regional elections in September showed the strength of far-right and far-left pro-Russian parties, who want to end Ukraine support altogether.
 If not challenged internally (some Social Democrat, or SPD, figures would prefer Defense Minister Boris Pistorius as the party’s next “candidate for chancellor”), Olaf Scholz is likely running for re-election in 2025.
 While repeating his mantra that support for Ukraine would continue “as long as necessary”, Chancellor Scholz’ “no” to supplying Ukraine with long-range missiles (“Taurus”) seems final.
 And there is little to suggest that Berlin would lead the way in ramping up military support for Ukraine.

 However, the Kursk operation appears to have been designed, in part, to destroy Western fears about the danger of nuclear escalation: Russia has been attacked on its own territory and it hasn't used nuclear weapons.
 But Zelensky hasn't been able to translate the battlefield gain into changing Western leaders’ minds.
 “Ukraine has got great battlefield outcomes, but that hasn't manifested in a significant change in the strategic and political situation,” Mick Ryan, a retired Australian general who writes the Futura Doctrina newsletter, told IPQ.
-Zelensky traveled to the US for the UN General Assembly meetings on September 22-23 and has said he will present a “peace plan” to Biden in the White House to force Putin to negotiate an end to the fighting—and not the other way around.
+Zelensky traveled to the US for the UN General Assembly meetings on September 22-23 and has said he will present a “victory plan” to Biden in the White House to force Putin to negotiate an end to the fighting—and not the other way around.

 At the strategy conference in Kyiv, Ukrainians displayed a palpable sense of urgency missing from many Western discussions on the war.
 Zelensky warned against “promising to consider what steps are needed from meeting to meeting, as if it is still not clear for someone.”
 Maria Nazarova, a battlefield medic, echoed the message.
 “Time means everything,” she told the conference. “[In] one day of postponing something, it's not that we kill fewer Russians, it’s that we bury more Ukrainians.”